bobbolous/BME280onRaspi2Zabbix/README.md

 # BME280onRaspi2Zabbix
+This repository is intended to provide a way to use Zabbix Server as a frontend for data collected from a BME280 environment sensor connected to a RaspberryPi.
+You will need (this is intended for / tested with) the following:
++ Raspberry Pi 3 Model B with
+    + Raspbian GNU/Linux 9.4 (stretch)
+	+ BME280 breakout board
+	+ some wires
++ Zabbix Server on a different machine in the same network (you can also install Zabbix Server on the same RaspberryPi)
+    + instructions on how to install Zabbix Server are not included

-use this fine tutorial to hook up your BME280 breakout board to your RaspberryPi https://www.raspberrypi-spy.co.uk/2016/07/using-bme280-i2c-temperature-pressure-sensor-in-python/
+Use this fine tutorial to hook up your BME280 breakout board to your RaspberryPi https://www.raspberrypi-spy.co.uk/2016/07/using-bme280-i2c-temperature-pressure-sensor-in-python/

-## Get Raspberry, I2C and BME280 running
+## Get Raspberry, I2C, BME280 and Zabbix Agent running
 1. connect BME280 to RaspberryPi
 1. get I2C running
     + `$ sudo apt install i2c-tools`